How Hard Can It Be?

 I’ve made glasses for him since 1980: Glass PGX execs; 3 cyl power, same axis; SAME heavy, dark Safilo zyl frame (same frame, not same type of frame), same add, same same; Tried changing a number of times to new frame, multi, CR39, flattops, different axis, whatever, and every single time we go back to EXACTLY what he had before.

 Last year we tricked him.
 We made a free pair of CR39 flattops (‘temporary’ we told him) in a better frame (still zyl, but thinner) and made him wear them while we took his old specs and “searched for a frame just like his perfect one”.
-The search continued while his wife, all his girlfriends and mates told him he looked much better.
-Now he has stuck to them (except every now and then he walks in with his old ones on and kicks up a huge stink in the front office when its crowded about how “These bloody new frames you gave me are NO GOOD!”).
+The search continued while his wife, all his girlfriends and even some mates told him he looked much better.
+Now he has stuck to them (except every now and then he walks in with his old ones on and kicks up a huge stink in the front office when it’s crowded about how “These bloody new frames you gave me are NO GOOD!”).
+Said with twinkling eyes.

 He’s a character.
 Sharp as a whistle.
-He flies and signs off home-built planes – experimental aircraft – before they can be licensed.
+He flies and signs off home-built planes – experimental aircraft – before they can be licensed to fly.

-Bob’s Vagabond in his garage, being rebuilt after the PMB prang – never did fly again.
+Bob’s Vagabond in his garage, being fully rebuilt after the PMB prang – he never did fly it again

-Anyway, owning a Toyota probly makes you more boring in the long run: You, for instance, would not have to catch a lift with friend Bruce to fetch your car in Umbilo Road (and the clutch feels kak, thank you).
+Anyway, back to cars: Owning a Toyota probly makes you more boring in the long run: You, for instance, would not have to catch a lift with friend Bruce to fetch your car in Umbilo Road (and the clutch feels kak, thank you).

-We made a detour for lunch – a currie at Gounden’s.
+We made a detour for lunch – a currie at the famous Gounden’s.
 Gounden’s is at the back end of a panelbeating shop between Umbilo and Sydney roads.
 You walk thru the workshop to get to it.
 Lekker bare place, cheap tables with a big bar doing good trade.
 Many ous there for liquid lunch.
+After which they go back to work to fix your clutch.
 We took quarter bunny mutton, made my hyes water.

-Gounden opened this “restaurant” to spite his wife when they divorced.
+Apparently, Gounden opened his restaurant to spite his wife when they divorced.
 Her restaurant is a few shopfronts away, on the street: Govender’s Curry House.
 We feel in such cases of matrimonial argy bargy, we should support the husband.

 “Much better” he says.

 His CR39 flattops were coated with a thick layer of some spray.
+Probably make-your-plane-more-aerodynamic juice.
 Took lots of cleaning with acetone to get them clear and smooth.
 He did acknowledge they were clearer than they’d been in months.
 But the execs were better.

 Today he’s back from passing his flying medical.